datltnuce/Power-BI-Adventure-Works-Analysis/README.md

 ## [Power BI] Adventure Works Analysis

 ## I. Introduction
 The Production Department at AdventureWorks manages the manufacturing process, starting from receiving raw materials to producing and storing finished goods across multiple locations for distribution.
 Production timelines may not always match plans, and quality checks are conducted to remove defective items, ensuring only high-quality products are stored and sold.
-An **Operation Dashboard** will offer the Production Director a clear, visual overview of key metrics and processes, enabling more informed decision-making and streamlined operations.
+An **Operation Dashboard** will offer the Product Manager a clear, visual overview of key metrics and processes, enabling more informed decision-making and streamlined operations.

+**Overall Recommendations**
+- **Optimize Supply Chain:** Combine actual inventory data with demand trend forecasts to reduce costs and improve service levels.
+- **Implement Automation Technology:** Invest in automated production systems to minimize production times and reduce errors related to manual.
+- **Allocate Resources Effectively:** Increase resources for high-profit and high-demand categories like **Handlebars** and **Wheels**.
+- **Enhance Quality Control Processes:** Strengthen inspection steps prone to errors, such as **paint processes** and **dimension accuracy**, to improve the order acceptance rate.

 **Dataset**